arhanashik/PSTUian-android/README.md

 4. User interfaces continue listening to the view states and makes necessary updates to the ui depending on the view states.

-[Here](https://medium.com/swlh/mvi-architecture-with-android-fcde123e3c4a) is a blog on
+[Here](https://medium.com/swlh/mvi-architecture-with-android-fcde123e3c4a) is a blog on MVI architecture.

 Technology used:
 - Kotlin Programming Language